Digital Wallets Vs Payment Gateways: How are they different?

 For processing purchases, a digital wallet relies on digital certificates.
 Digital certificates are simply attachments to an electronic correspondence that authenticates your identity (as well as that of the recipient) and provides a way for the receiver to encode a reply.

-Online Payment Gateways comprise of components like Net Banking or external PSPs (Payment Service Providers).
+Online Payment Gateways comprise components like Net Banking or external PSPs (Payment Service Providers).
 Net Banking does not involve any sort of physical card for transactions.
 Here, the payment gateway allows the user to choose their bank and authenticate their financial details to approve the payment.
-Alternatively, an external PSPs, also known as payment aggregators such as CCAvenue and EBS, provide a secure connection via Secure Socket Layer (SSL) encryption for payment.
+Alternatively, external PSPs, also known as payment aggregators such as CCAvenue and EBS, provide a secure connection via Secure Socket Layer (SSL) encryption for payment.

-Types of Digital Wallets and Payment Gateways
+Different Types of Digital Wallets and Payment Gateways

 Payment Gateways are also of two major types: